 Comparison will only result in frustration.
 It isn’t going to affect your training.
 We are all different, and we all respond to injuries differently.
 Even if you have the same injury twice, your body will respond differently.

 When you are healthy, looking for the right shoe is hard enough.
 When you are injured, looking for the right shoe is ten times as hard.
 Having appropriate running shoes for you is arguably the most important thing you need for the sport of running.

 So why does shoe choice matter?

-After any injury, it’s important to figure out whether you need a different shoe or even shoe size.
+It’s important to determine whether you need a different shoe or even shoe size after any injury.
 Broken bones can alter your gait or form.
 You might need a different shoe altogether.
-There have been customers that come into the store whose foot has swollen an entire size or whose form has completely changed.
+While working in run specialty, I’ve fit customers whose foot has swollen an entire size or whose form has completely changed.
 If you’ve had an issue in your foot that has kept you sidelined, it’s important to get your gait looked at again.

 Questions for you:

 What have you learned from being injured (or hopefully, you’ve just never had a running injury)?